hiddenexee/Twitter-Deleter/README.md

 <div align="center">
-  <h1>🗙 Twitter Delete All Tweet</h1>
+  <h1>🗙 Twitter Delete All Tweet, Like, Following</h1>
 </div>

-You can quickly delete all tweets with this code
+With this code, you can quickly delete all tweets, likes, and follows.

 # How do you run it?
  - Log in to your Twitter account